MihaiStreames/Downwell.AI/README.md

 # Downwell.AI

 This is a side project I'm working on while learning about AI at university.
-I'm trying teach a DQN (Deep Q-Network) agent how to play Downwell.
+I'm trying to teach a DQN (Deep Q-Network) agent how to play Downwell.

 ## Overview